PhinCo/heroku-postico/README.md

 ![](readme-assets/postico-export-small.gif)

-Once the favorites are exported, drag & drop the folder onto the postico favorites window. **Be sure to delete the exported favorites folder permanently after importing to prevent leaking your passwords.**
+Once the favorites are exported, drag & drop the folder onto the postico favorites window. ** :warning: :warning: :warning: Be sure to delete the exported favorites folder permanently after importing to prevent leaking your passwords.**